-At Spordimeditsiini SA, there is an option of having such blood tests as complete blood count, blood glucose and cholesterol count done on site, and we can tell the patient the results almost at once.
-Other samples (including the tests within the package for fitness athletes) are dispatched for processing to our partner medical laboratory SYNLAB Eesti OÜ, and we send the results to patients by e-mail.
+As part of a health examination there is a possibility to do a complete blood count, blood glucose and cholesterol count on site, and the SEM doctor can see the results almost immediately.
+Other samples (including the tests within the package for fitness athletes) are dispatched for processing to our partner medical laboratory SYNLAB Eesti OÜ, and we send the encrypted results to patients by e-mail.

 For the purpose of tests, venous blood samples are collected by the nurse when the patient is seated or lying down.